rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20230713_New York Times Podcasts.md

 *  and the hardships that she's been through.
 *  She honestly like works harder than anyone else I know.
 *  She can't go out because she's working.
-*  And if she's not working, she's taking care of me or my brother, or she's giving rides
+*  And if she's not working, she's taking care of me or my brother, or she's giving rides,
 *  or she's cooking.
 *  So she never really had a life outside of her work and her family.
 *  She thought that me having an elite education at an elite institution meant that it would